vvatter/llm-pdf-remediation/DEVELOG.md

 now stated in both the README and the architecture document so a PDF/UA validator pass is not mistaken for complete WCAG 2.1 AA evidence.

-**Decision:** the newsletter corpus is complete enough to close this project phase.
-The same codebase remains available for other visually fixed historical PDFs; newsletter- specific generalization is not the next required task.
+**Decision:** the initial corpus is complete enough to close this project phase.
+The same codebase remains available for other visually fixed historical PDFs.